Book review: Stormbreaker – the first book in the Alex Rider collectionThis post may contain compensated links. Read our disclaimer here

 Horowitz was inspired by working on the short stories to write two more books to continue Alex’s adventure.
-Never Say Die was the eleventh book in the series and will be followed by Nightshade, to be released in 2020.
+Never Say Die was the eleventh book in the series.
+The latest Alex Rider book, Nightshade, was released in April 2020 and is available now.

 Alex Rider series order

 |Title||UK Cover||US Cover||Find out price and availability and buy Alex Rider books|